agama-project/agama/doc/startup.md

 # Agama Startup Process

-This document summarizes how Agama's startup process.
+This document summarizes Agama's startup process.

 ## Overview

-As described in the [README](../README.md#architecture), Agama is composed by a set of D-Bus services, a web client and a command-line interface.
+As described in the [README](../README.md#architecture), Agama is composed of a set of D-Bus services, a web client and a command-line interface.
 The startup process aims to get those D-Bus services up and running and make the web UI available.
 Additionally, the auto-installation procedure could be started if required by the user.